About Sherwood Forest

 Restoring the former visitor centre site

-We’ve cleared all the concrete and hard-surfacing from the site, and are now fencing the area.
-This will allow visitors to watch nature at work here, without impacting on it!
-The area is very sensitive after years of being so busy, and now needs a little time to recover.
-Our conservation team hope that in time the site will restore to wood pasture, with some heathland and acid grassland, typical of how it would once have looked – maybe even how Robin Hood would have remembered it!
-This will help create new homes for wildlife as well as four hectacres – that’s about the size of six football pitches – of extra forest for our visitors to explore and enjoy!
+The area is very sensitive after years of being so busy, but what was concrete and tarmac is emerging as wood pasture, with some heathland and acid grassland, typical of how it would once have looked – maybe even how Robin Hood would have remembered it!
+This will help create new homes for wildlife as well as four hectares – that’s about the size of six football pitches – of extra forest for our visitors to explore and enjoy!